Skyfall – Bond “Enjoying Death” in Exile

-You’re on vacation – grow out that stubble and take it easy.
+You’re on vacation: grow out that stubble and take it easy.
 This is no time to worry about what people think or what’s going on at work, especially if what’s going on at work just got you shot in the chest.

 What to Imbibe

 Bond covers the bases for men’s drinks – whiskey and beer.
 He doesn’t choose poorly either, Macallan is one of my favorite single malts and every Scotch drinker can typically remember the first time they had a sip.
 Bond takes it a step further in this film, drinking it straight down the hatch while a scorpion stares him straight in the eye from the unnerving vantage point of Bond’s hand, but Macallan is worth it.
-(Of course, my personal favorite is an Islay malt like Lagavulin or Laphroaig but…)
+(My personal favorite is an Islay malt like Lagavulin or Laphroaig but…)

 And, of course, the beer that launched a thousand angry product placement ships… Bond does indeed drink a bottle of Heineken while relaxing in bed with his Greek girlfriend.
 For some reason, this pissed off plenty of people who don’t remember Bond drinking Budweiser in Licence to Kill or drinking Lowenbrau, Miller High Life, and Red Stripe in the original Ian Fleming books.